ecohealthalliance/One-Health-Database-Africa/README.md

 * full data number api - contains the data where outcome values are numeric
 * full data combined api - combined the numeric and factor datasets.
 Values are stored as characters and there is an additional column identifying whether the value is numeric or factor

+'top_script_api_clean' merges duplicate vets data and cleans SPAR indicator names.
+It also has a placeholder for adding old taenia_solium and estimated malaria cases the apis of which keep breaking.

 Note - For RVF related indicators (RVFany, RVFHumanReport, RVFAnimalReport, RVFAnimalandHuman) the values are numeric (0 or 1) where 0 represents no reports and 1 represents some reports, but does not quantify how many.

 #Country reports